 - Cook quinoa according to the package directions.
 Set aside.

-- In a large pot (I use a 7-quart pot) over medium-high heat, heat the olive oil.
-Add the onions and bell peppers, and saute until they begin to soften, about 4 to 5 minutes.
+- In a large pot (I use a 7-quart pot), saute the onions and red bell peppers over medium-high heat until they begin to soften, about 4 to 5 minutes.

-- Add the garlic, and saute for an additional minute.
+- Add the garlic and saute, stirring constantly, for an additional minute.

-- Add the cooked quinoa, diced tomatoes, tomato sauce, vegetable stock, diced green chiles, chili powder, cumin, cocoa powder, sugar, coriander.
+- Add the cooked quinoa, diced tomatoes, tomato sauce, vegetable stock or broth, diced green chiles, chili powder, cumin, cocoa powder, sugar, coriander.
 Stir to combine.
 Season to taste with salt and pepper.

-- Bring to a boil, then reduce the heat, cover the pot, and simmer for 30 minutes, stirring occasionally.
+- Bring to a boil; reduce the heat and simmer, covered, for 30 minutes, stirring occasionally.

-- Add the kidney beans, black beans, corn, cilantro, and lime juice.
-Cook until heated through.
+- Add the beans, corn, cilantro, and lime juice.
+Simmer until heated through.
 Taste and adjust seasonings, if needed.

 - Serve as is or with desired toppings.
 Suggestions: chopped onions, shredded cheese, sour cream, corn chips, chopped fresh cilantro, chopped fresh avocado.